Stipend Programs

 For their first year of internship, students are placed in a community-based organization that serves Title IV-E eligible children and families.
 During their second year of internship, students are placed with Los Angeles County Department of Children & Family Services, where they have the opportunity to practice and develop skills and tasks consistent with those of Children’s Social Workers in public child welfare.
 Students who are LA County DCFS employees are assigned to a placement that is different from their assignments as employees.

-Full-time CA Title IV-E Education Program (2- and 3-year program students)
+Full-time CA Title IV-E Education Program (2- and 3-year program and ASP students)

 Graduates may apply to Los Angeles County DCFS (Department of Children & Family Services) or any county agency in California and are not limited to Los Angeles County DCFS.
-They may also apply to CDSS programs and Tribal/Urban Indian agencies providing child welfare services.
+They may also apply to CDSS Children and Family Services Division, or Tribal/Urban Indian agencies in California that provide child welfare services.

 Part-time CA Title IV-E Education Program (3-year program students who are current employees of a county Public Child Welfare Agency)

-Recipients receive reimbursement for tuition, fees, educational expenses, and the cost of required textbooks, travel for each day of class, or internship (up to $17,000 per year).
-A public child welfare employee who has received a letter of support and Employee Educational Work Release Program – EEWRP agrees to return to the agency of employment immediately after MSW graduation and render two years of continuous and satisfactory full-time job in a position that is at least at a level appropriate to a new MSW in child welfare services.
+Recipients receive reimbursement for tuition, fees, educational supplies, the cost of required textbooks, and travel for each day of class or internship.
+A public child welfare employee agrees to return to public child welfare employment immediately after MSW graduation and render two years of continuous and satisfactory full-time employment.

 Program Requirements: